For more information, please visit our Comprehensive Brain & Spinal Tumor site

 The treatment for a meningioma depends on several factors: the location of the brain tumor, whether the tumor is benign or malignant, and the patient’s general health and preferences.

 The majority of meningiomas can be cured or controlled through a combination of surgery and radiation therapy.
 The mainstay of therapy for meningiomas is surgical removal.
 Because meningiomas arise from the covering over the brain, rather than the brain itself, they can usually be successfully removed through an operation known as a craniotomy.
 The type of craniotomy and approach used by the surgeon to access and remove the tumor depends on its location in the brain, with the risks of surgery generally increasing for larger tumors and for tumors that grow closely to critical brain structures such as major blood vessels and nerves.
 In some instances the risk of injuring these critical structures may prevent a surgeon from removing a tumor in its entirety.

-In addition, sometimes very small tumors require no treatment at all.
+Sometimes very small tumors require no treatment at all.
 It is not uncommon to find tumors on CT or MRI scans that are ordered for other reasons.
-If the tumor is small and is not causing any symtoms, doctors may decide to just take pictures of it every 6-12 months to make sure its not growing and hold off on any surgery or treatment until the tumor shows signs that it is actively getting bigger.
+If the tumor is small and is not causing any symptoms, doctors may decide to observe and monitor it by taking pictures of it every 6-12 months to make sure it’s not growing, holding off on any surgery or treatment until the tumor shows signs that it is actively getting bigger.